c4syner/Dweety/README.md

 ## Change Log
 > 1.0.0: Initial Release
+> 1.0.1: Added the ability to choose server, and bug fixes

 #### Thanks to the Developers at Dweet.io for creating such a simple and easy to use api!